Mastering Voice Search Optimization - People Development Magazine

 Question Words

-How to Optimize Content for Voice Search
+How to Optimise Content for Voice Search

-Being clear and to the point in the content with direct answers-for example, with bullet points or an FAQ-is what voice assistants need so they can fetch and relay information efficiently.
+Being clear and to the point in the content with direct answers, for example, with bullet points or an FAQ, is what voice assistants need so they can fetch and relay information efficiently.

-And of course, timely page load speeds also add to visibility; quite often, due to the mobile nature of voice searches, many of them have locality aspects to them-such as “near me.”
+And of course, timely page load speeds also add to visibility; quite often, due to the mobile nature of voice searches, many of them have locality aspects to them, such as “near me.”

-Lastly, schema markup makes it easy for search engines to understand and hence serve your content in voice search results.
+Lastly, schema markup makes it easy for search engines to understand and, hence, serve your content in voice search results.

-Tools to Help with Voice Search Optimization
+Tools to Help with Voice Search Optimisation

 1. AnswerThePublic